 Did you send the CRA less than you should have?
 Luckily, you can simply remit any shortages using electronic payment with a remittance error form.
 You can also write a letter outlining the pay period that the shortage applies to and your account number.
 It’s important to correct this error as soon as possible - pay by the 15th of the following month to avoid a late payment.

 If you’ve sent the CRA more than you should have, this error also needs to be corrected.
 If you over-paid in the current year, you need to reduce your next payment to the CRA by the amount that you overpaid.
 If you over-remitted in a previous year, you need to request a transfer or refund.
 You’ll have to explain the over-payment, which you can do online or through the mail using your paper information return.

 If you’ve accidentally made a payment to the wrong account, this requires immediate attention.
 You can use your business account to transfer payments to your various accounts, and the CRA can help you if you have any questions (1-800-959-5525).

-Find out how Plooto can help you streamline your CRA remittances and manage all of your business payments.
+Find out how Plooto can help you streamline your Canada Revenue Agency remittances and manage all of your business payments.

 Plooto is an AP/AR automation platform that integrates with your financial institution and makes online payments easy.
 Using our platform can help you manage your CRA payments and help you make payroll deductions/ remit payroll deductions.